-This activity is an application of FMEA, a design tool used to systematically analyze postulated failures, identify actions and verifications.
-I find it useful for a target retrospective focused on a failure.
+Dealing with Failure is an application of FMEA, a design tool used to systematically analyze postulated failures and identify actions and verifications.
+It is appropriate for a target retrospective focused on a failure.

-- Explain the failure under analysis (summarize on top of the canvas)
+- Explain the failure under analysis (summarize it on top of the canvas).

-- Evaluation – What are the consequences of this failure?
+* Evaluation: What are the consequences of this failure?
 What is its severity?
-What is the probability it will happen again?
+What is the probability that it will happen again?

 * Action: What are the corrective and preventive actions (so it does not happen again) for this failure?